 It’s Christmas Eve and I feel so very fortunate today.
 My family came to visit and we had a wonderful time playing games, eating our Christmas ham, and giving gifts.
 I always wish I could preserve special moments like this for those days that seem darker.
 So for Day 24 of the MAKE IT MERRY: 25 Days of Maker Projects, I created a Happiness Jar to preserve and remember all of my happy memories … and I hope you’ll join me in doing this in 2019, too!

 So what is a Happiness Jar?
 I first heard about this last year, only it was called a Blessings Jar.
 The idea is that rather than make resolutions for the new year, you instead get a big empty jar and start putting in happy moments noted upon slips of paper.
 Your jar will fill up with happiness—a tangible reminder of all the good things in your life.

 To help you make this Happiness Jar a reality, I’ve designed some cute decals you can put on your jar as well as a template to cut out little heart-shaped bits of paper to keep beside your jar.
 Use what you like.
-All I care is that you try it out.
+All I care about is that you try it out.
 And when you’re feeling low, get your happiness jar and remind yourself of all that’s good and sweet in your life.
 Or wait until New Year’s Eve and read all about the highlights of your year.
 No rules, just happiness.

 Let me show you how to make this Happiness Jar!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.